alainwolf/roll.urown.net/server/server-tls.rst

 during handshake.

-The server knows about his own certificate, but in order to properly get and verify OCSP reponses, he needs to know about any intermediate CA up to and including the top-level signing CA.
+The server knows about his own certificate, but in order to properly get and verify OCSP responses, he needs to know about any intermediate CA up to and including the top-level signing CA.

 The OCSP stapling chain file has the following form: